 What does a CO2 fire extinguisher look like?

-This type of fire extinguisher has a hard horn and NO pressure gauge.
+They have a hard horn and NO pressure gauge.
 They are red and range in size from five to one hundred pounds or larger.

-What are the components of a CO2 fire extinguisher?
+What are the components of this type?

-The fire extinguisher is filled with Carbon Dioxide (CO2), a non flammable gas under extreme pressure.
+They are filled with Carbon Dioxide (CO2), a non flammable gas under extreme pressure.

-A CO2 fire extinguisher puts out fires by displacing oxygen.
+A CO2 extinguisher puts out fires by displacing oxygen.
 It takes away the oxygen from the fire.
 It has such high pressure that pieces of dry ice will shoot from the horn which has a cooling effect on the fire.

-CO2 fire extinguishers should never be used with fires involving ordinary combustibles (paper, cloth, wood, rubber and plastic) because the fire could continue to smolder and then reignite after the dissipation of the CO2.
+CO2 extinguishers should never be used with fires involving ordinary combustibles (paper, cloth, wood, rubber and plastic) because the fire could continue to smolder and then reignite after the dissipation of the CO2.

 What are the components of a BC Dry Chemical Fire Extinguisher?